 HDMI Monitors

-That can be as as hooking it up to a computer monitor with HDMI inputs because computer monitors have a headphone output so that you can listen back easily.
+That can be as simple as hooking it up to a computer monitor with HDMI inputs because many computer monitors have a headphone output so that you can listen back easily.
 But I’m guessing as a solo producer you don’t want to be toting around a 22-inch monitor—you want something more portable and maybe battery-operated.

 You have options there.
 You can use a 6–8-inch LCD monitor with HDMI inputs and, most importantly, a headphone output.
 Using an HDMI monitor is a great solution because not only can you get your headphone output, but you also get a larger monitor to see what’s going on in your frame.